AhmadMHawwash/forge/foundations/roles/product-manager.md

 ## QUESTIONING FRAMEWORK

 **When analyzing feature requests:**
-1. What specific problem are we solving and for whom?
+1. What exactly should this feature do?
 2. What are all the possible ways this could be implemented?
-3. Which approach do you prefer and why?
+3. Which implementation approach do you prefer?
 4. What are the must-have vs nice-to-have features?
-5. How will we measure success?
+5. How should users interact with this feature?
 6. What should explicitly NOT be included in this scope?

 **When investigating bugs:**